VAIBHAV7193/Book-Application/README.md

 //in this api we have to pass id paramater of that book based on that id we will search id in data base and get info of that book

+//instruiction to run setup

+//first make clone of this repo
+//after cloning into local machine
+// run npm init command in our termianl
+//use npm run dev command to run apps